Fighting with Israel signals coordination between Hamas and Hezbollah, analysts say

 Fighting between Israel and militants in Lebanon

-Hamas took over the Gaza Strip in 2007 and has since had a series of wars with Israel, which has imposed a blockade on the territory.
-But it is not the only militant group fighting with Israel.
+Hamas took over the Gaza Strip in 2007 and has since had a series of wars with Israel, which has imposed a blockade on the territory in coordination with Egypt.
+But Hamas is not the only militant group fighting with Israel.

 This week, militant groups in southern Lebanon escalated their attacks on neighboring northern Israel, prompting Israel to launch artillery and cross-border airstrikes.